nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case: `edit 0 n/Alex`<br>
       Expected: First student is not edited.
 The message box displays a message alerting the user that the given index is not valid.

+#### Enrolling a student into a lesson

+1. Enrolling a student into a lesson, while all students and lessons are being shown

+    * Prerequisites: Multiple "Students" and "Lessons" shown in the list of students and lessons.
+"Students" must not currently be enrolled in the "lesson" the user wishes to enroll the student in.

+    * Note: We will be using index `1` to conduct manual testing for positive tests, but feel free to test with any valid index (any positive integer shown in the student and lesson lists).

+    * Test case: `enroll 1 l/1`<br>
+      Expected: Student of index `1` is enrolled in lesson of index `1` .
+Details of the student and lesson enrolled in shown in the status message.

+    * Test case: `enroll 0 l/0`<br>
+      Expected: No student is enrolled in any lesson.
+Error details shown in the status message.

+    * Other incorrect delete commands to try: `enroll`, `enroll 1`, `enroll 1 l/0`, `enroll 0 l/1`, `enroll x l/y`, `enroll y l/x` (where x is larger than the list size, and y is a negative integer)<br>
+      Expected: Similar to previous.

+#### Deleting a student

+1. Deleting a student while all students are being shown

+    * Prerequisites: Multiple "Students" shown in the list of students.

+    * Note: We will be using index `1` to conduct manual testing for positive tests, but feel free to test with any valid index (any positive integer shown in the student list).

+    * Test case: `delete 1`<br>
+      Expected: Student of index `1` is deleted from the list.
+Details of the deleted student shown in the status message.

+    * Test case: `delete 0`<br>
+      Expected: No student is deleted.
+Error details shown in the status message.

+    * Other incorrect delete commands to try: `delete`, `delete x`, `delete y` (where x is larger than the list size, and y is a negative integer)<br>
+      Expected: Similar to previous.

+#### Deleting a lesson

+1. Deleting a lesson while all lessons are being shown

+    * Prerequisites: Multiple "Lessons" shown in the list of lessons.

+    * Note: We will be using index `1` to conduct manual testing for positive tests, but feel free to test with any valid index (any positive integer shown in the lesson list).

+    * Test case: `delete-l 1`<br>
+      Expected: Students currently enrolled in lesson of index `1` would be unenrolled.
+Lesson `1` is deleted from the list.
+Details of the deleted lesson shown in the status message.

+    * Test case: `delete-l 0`<br>
+      Expected: No lesson is deleted.
+Error details shown in the status message.

+    * Other incorrect delete commands to try: `delete-l`, `delete-l x`, `delete-l y` (where x is larger than the list size, and y is a negative integer)<br>
+      Expected: Similar to previous.

 #### Clearing data